janeklb/xray.js/README.md

 # xray.js

-Recursively scan JavaScript objects and their properties.
+Recursively scan JavaScript objects' properties.
 Useful for testing to see whether an object contains something of interest.
 If you're using Google Chrome, consider loading this via [JSKit](https://chrome.google.com/webstore/detail/jskit/aopfdhabfojdkgcmibiegfhpfkcokmdg).

 ### Usage: